BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 * Css and script library bundling has been configured in *App_Start/DurandalBundleConfig.cs*.
 * The *Durandal/Index* view contains the host page's html, links and script references.
 * Application startup begins with the *App/main.js*
+* Notice the differences in the way that the welcome module is declared (contructor function) vs the flicr module (object instance).

 ## Explanation of the SPA Architecture